maahn/VISSS/README.md

 * file_starttime: obtained from record_time, so problems with record_time apply
 * record_time is assigned in the processing queue, can be a couple of seconds off if queue is long
+* camera time request takes a couple of frames to become active, but is applied in data acquisition immediately

 #### 0.2.1
 * Using ffmpeg pipe instead of opencv videowriter.
 Gives better thread control